TECH © www.rt66pix.com

 HENRI CARTIER-BRESSON: His "Untitled, 1956" is not a very good title--but the image is a stunner.
 A young man in laborer's clothing stands with his back to us.
 His lovely wife holds up a beaming chubby baby who is making eye contact with the father.
 Grandma and two family dogs complete the image--which (although spontaneous) is perfectly posed and captured at the decisive moment.
 And it all happens on a riverboat, framed by the dock.
 His images are simply packed with humanity and the joy of living.

 The best survey book of his long career is his own The Decisive Moment.
+(The original French title translates to Images on the Sly or perhaps Unauthorized Images.)
 A favorite that is not well known is Henri Cartier-Bresson Mexican Notebooks which shows his skill in creating signature images in a society very different from his native France.

 - - - - -